timebug/lua-resty-httpipe/README.md

 Creates the httpipe object.
 In case of failures, returns `nil` and a string describing the error.

-The first optional argument, `sock`, can be used to specify the readable TCP socket for response parsing, such as `ngx.req.socket`.
+The first optional argument, `sock`, can be used to specify the readable TCP socket for HTTP response parsing.
 With it, you do not need to call `reqeust` method any more.

 The second optional argument, `chunk_size`, specifies the buffer size used by cosocket reading operations.
 Defaults to `8192`.